Christian Living

 — Matthew 4:8-11 NKJV

-Remember God’s Promises
+Remember God’s Promises When Satan Attacks

-4 comments Don’t Play With the Devil Because the Devil is Not Playing With You
+4 comments Don’t Play with the Devil Because the Devil is Not Playing with You

 Unknown's avatar